AaronGoldsmith/Bamazon/README.md

 ## 2. Bamazon Manager

 **Bamazon Manager** implements many of the same features as Bamazon Customer, while providing additional administrative privilledges.
-Managers can add new items, restock on existing products, and view the low inventory items.
+Managers can add new items, restock on existing products, and view the items that are almost out of stock.